E. Guigal - Côte-Rôtie La Mouline 2020

 About the wine:

-A toasty note on the nose, but with an immense concentration of delicious fruit behind it.
+A toasty note on the nose, but with an immense density of delicious fruit behind it.
 Very fine tannins.
 It has a Burgundian flair.

 Vinous